2019 Disability Day of Action took place on 4th December

 We want choices and rights in our lives.
 UKDHM formally takes place between 22nd November and 22nd December each year, though many events and activities take place outside this time slot.

-The NEU works with disabled teachers and pupils to abolish disablism and discrimination.
+The NEU works with disabled education professionals and pupils to abolish disablism and discrimination.

 The Equality Act 2010 requires employers to make reasonable adjustments to premises or working practices to ensure that employees are not disadvantaged because of their disability.